David Crane, MD

 Philosophy: Treat the Source, Not the Symptom

 Too many spine patients receive band-aid solutions.
 Epidural steroid injections numb pain without addressing why the nerve is inflamed.
 Muscle relaxers mask symptoms while atrophy worsens.
 Surgery-sometimes necessary-removes tissue without restoring the biological capacity of what remains.
+We can't cut out pain.
+We have to address inflammation, biology, and resourcing of the natural repair cycles.
 I treat the source.

 Life Outside the Clinic